 Our History graduates now work in a very wide range of fields, including law, finance, consultancy, advertising, accountancy, politics, the Civil Service, music, publishing, journalism and the media, charities, museums, librarianship and archive work, and teaching, as well as in careers involving historical research.

-Candidates for History at St Edmund Hall will have two interviews.
-In the first, you are likely to be asked about your submitted written work.
-The discussion will focus mostly on the argument of the essay.
+Interviews at St Edmund Hall are designed as a conversation.
+Each interview will include discussion of a short passage of primary sources or academic writing, which you will have the chance to read and study privately in advance.
+The rest of the interview will focus on the argument of your written work.
 The tutors will seek to test your ability to think historically by (for example) suggesting alternative interpretations, presenting additional information, or asking you to compare the material you have submitted with related historical or contemporary examples.
 They will be looking for evidence of intellectual curiosity and enthusiasm, conceptual clarity and precision, and critical engagement.
 They may also ask questions about statements you have made on your UCAS form.
-The second interview will usually be based on a discussion of a short passage of academic writing, which you will have the chance to read and study privately in advance.

 Remember that, while the interviews are meant to be challenging, they are not intended to be confrontational.
 The tutors want to identify your intellectual potential, and to engage you in an open and constructive dialogue.
 They will therefore be interested in the range of your historical interests, and in your ability to make use of other academic disciplines and approaches that can help to enrich our understanding of the past.
 Try to use their questions and comments to develop and advance your own thinking.